infinum/frontend-handbook/React Native/Navigation.md

 ```

 #### 1.3 TABS
-Usually applications has one navigation tab which should be in `navigation/tabs`.
-When using tab navigation, each `Tab.Screen` component should target stack with related screens.
+Usually, applications have one navigation tab which should be in `navigation/tabs`.
+When using tab navigation, each `Tab.Screen` component should target a stack with related screens.

  ```javascript
  const Tab = createTabNavigator();